The parish office can be contacted on office@stjamesexeter.org

 Book Group

 The St James’ Book group meets every 4 - 6 weeks to read a book chosen by its members.
 Most books have a religious or spiritual theme, but not all, and we happily read novels, memoirs, biographies, plays and poetry.
-Our membership has actually grown during the pandemic as we have continued to enjoy lots of lively conversation by Zoom.
+Our membership has grown during the pandemic as we have continued to enjoy lots of lively conversation by Zoom.
 If you like reading and talking about books in a very informal way, do speak to Jill Mather in church or send her an email through the church office.

 St James' is blessed with a dedicated group of singers who add harmony to our worship at the Parish Eucharist each week.
 Regular rehearsals on Monday evenings include the hymns and music setting for the following Sunday as well as occasional anthems.
 Although the singers sit together in the choir stalls, they remain very much a part of the congregation, there not to perform but to bring added colour to the worship through singing in harmony.
 New members are always welcome and although an ability to read music is helpful, it is by no means essential.
 Practice tracks are circulated in advance, so it is easy to learn your part.
+Interested?
+Catch Tim Bayton after a service or drop him a line.

 Brass Quartet and other musicians